ThilinaRajapakse/simpletransformers/docs/_docs/29-seq2seq-model.md

 The `Seq2SeqModel` class is used for Sequence-to-Sequence tasks.

-Currently, three main types of Sequence-to-Sequence models are available.
+Currently, four main types of Sequence-to-Sequence models are available.

 - Encoder-Decoder *(Generic)*
+- MBART *(Translation)*
 - MarianMT *(Translation)*
 - BART *(Summarization)*